jaihoi/New-folder/README.md

 # 🚀 Welcome to My GitHub Page!

 > Hello!
-I’m **Nishi Agrawal** — a passionate tech enthusiast, creative designer, and lifelong learner. 👩‍💻
+I’m * — a passionate tech enthusiast, creative designer, and lifelong learner. 👩‍💻
 >
 > This page is a glimpse into my journey of building impactful software, diving into AI/ML, and designing meaningful experiences for the digital world. ✨